Successful Journalism Lab

 • More cynicism in a world that has enough of that

 You will produce content for this site, but that’s truly not the point.
 The goal is not volume.
-This is not to get something done for free or cheap.
-It will be more work for us than any benefit, honestly.
+This is not to get something done without paying for it.
+This will be more work for us than benefit to the site, honestly.
 The goal is to help prepare tomorrow’s journalists for a rapidly changing world, grounded in the principles of this site.

 Why the Lab exists